avysk/vim-msx-colors/README.md

 ## Recommendation

-For more MSX-like experience find online `MSX Screen 0.ttf` font and use it.
+For more MSX-like experience find online `MSX Screen 0.ttf` font and use it (see below for one possible source).
 You can also define shortcuts for F-keys and list them in statusline.
 See `:h stl`.
 If your window manager allows switching windows to fullscreen mode, using it for gvim makes things more authentic.